 Customs department in the importing country may require a proof of origin in order to determine whether or not the cargo that is imported may be subjected to trade measures such as the preferential duty tariff, free trade deals, prohibited goods, etc.

-As per World Customs Organisation definition, a “proof of origin” is a document or statement (either in paper or electronic format) which serves as evidence to the origin of the goods.
+As per the World Customs Organisation definition, a “proof of origin” is a document or statement (either in paper or electronic format) which serves as evidence of the origin of the goods.
 A proof of origin may be

 1. a “certificate of origin” which means a specific form, whether on paper or electronic, in which the government authority or body empowered to issue it expressly certifies that the goods to which the certificate relates are considered originating according to the applicable rules of origin;